 The Computer Science and Engineering curriculum is jointly taught by faculty from the Electrical and Computer Engineering and Computer Science Departments.
 The program encompasses the technical rigor of a Bachelor of Science program in computer science, but also provides a full component of computer engineering course work.
 Graduates gain the foundational knowledge provided by a computer science education together with the critical thinking, problem-solving, and system design skills at the core of a computer engineering curriculum.

-The Computer Science and Engineering major will require course work in computer science, electrical and computer engineering, mathematics, and statistics, as well as the Engineering core courses.
+The Computer Science and Engineering major will require course work in computer science, electrical and computer engineering, mathematics, and statistics, as well as the Engineering core courses, the general education component, and an elective focus area.

 Review Computer Science and Engineering in the UI General Catalog for more information.